fastrgv/Reliquarium/README.md

 ## Build instructions:

 Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OSX.
 The linux version, reliquarium, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 SDL2, SFML, FLAC, ogg, vorbis, & openal.

-Build scripts for GNAT2016 are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Build scripts for GNAT2016 are provided;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
 msWin32 => wbuildAll.bat